RealCyGuy/Bronze-Medalist/README.md

 - `PREFIX` - Custom prefix for starting events and using the jishaku module.
 Defaults to b.
 - `JISHAKU_NO_UNDERSCORE` - Don't use underscores for jishaku's repl if set to true.
 - `INVITE` - Custom invite link (like <https://bronzemedalist.netlify.app/invite>) for the invite command.
+- `SENTRY_DSN` - DSN for sentry.io.
+Other sentry envs also work.

 ## Events